dimitritholen/ultra-compact-prompt-language/mcp-server/README.md

 Statistics are stored in `~/.ucpl/compress/compression-stats.json` (cross-platform user home directory) and persist across sessions.

+**Note:** The statistics file path is hardcoded and cannot be configured via environment variables.
+This ensures consistent behavior across all MCP clients and simplifies debugging.

 #### Example Output (with Cost Tracking)

 ```markdown